Tourniquet (Marilyn Manson song): Composition and lyrics

 "Tourniquet" is an industrial rock and gothic rock song with a length of four minutes and thirty seconds.
 A somber song, it has a tempo of 90 beats per minute.
 It can also be used double-time at 180 beats per minute, is high energy and is somewhat danceable with a time signature of 4 beats per bar.
 A "harsh, sexy track" with an "almost ballad-like quality," the song is an example of the band's "rough-around-the-edges" early work, and is seen as foreshadowing the, then emerging, nu-metal scene.
 Diamond Rowe of American nu metal band Tetrarch even categorized the song as such, when picking the nine best guitar solos in the genre.
 The song was written by Manson with the band's bassist Twiggy Ramirez, and its then-guitarist Daisy Berkowitz, and produced by Manson with Trent Reznor and Dave Ogilvie; it also features elements of blues and grunge.

 "Touniquet" begins with the backwards message "This is my lowest point of vulnerability".
 This is followed by mid-paced guitar riffs, and "mercilessly tortured vocals intermingling in an atmospheric masterclass."
 Ramirez composed a lead guitar part to the song that has been described as both "sexy and creepy," two words that are often associated with Marilyn Manson's discogaphy, but according to Diamond Rowe, this song stands out for "how seamless they all feel in conjunction with all of the other elements of the song."
 Ramirez plays a "super short but effective" guitar solo after the first chorus.

-Like many Marilyn Manson songs from the first three albums, some of the lyrics to this song were previously a poem Manson had written prior to the formation of the band.
+Like many Marilyn Manson songs from the first three albums, some of the lyrics to this song were previously a poem that Manson had written prior to the formation of the band.
 Lorraine Ali of Rolling Stone wrote that while the influence of Alice Cooper is present throughout Antichrist Superstar, it is "full-blown" on "Tourniquet".
 Manson told Rolling Stone: "I've always had these dreams about making a girl out of all these pieces of prosthetic limbs, and then taking my own hair and teeth that I saved from when I was a kid and very ritualistically creating this companion."
 Those dreams were the inspiration for "Tourniquet".